Art And Craft Ideas From Waste Material For Kids

 By Salma Banu • 10 min read

 We have all heard about recycling, but how many of us actually practise it in our day-to-day lives?
 Only a few would answer affirmatively.
 Polythene bags, plastic bottles, newspapers, empty cans, wrappers and packing cartons are the most common items that go into the bin.
-But trash can be put to better use, as I found out.
+But trash and waste materials can be put to better use, as I found out.
 Yes, you can make art and craft from it!

 One morning, several years ago, I could not find any vase to put flowers in.
-That's when shining empty plastic bottle caught my attention.
+That's when a shining empty plastic bottle caught my attention.
 I cut the top part neatly and used it as a vase.
 It occurred to me that this was one way of reclaiming trash and saving nature.
 It disheartens me to see plastic bottles floating in the sea, littering public places or even, in the refrigerators of some homes.

 I have always had a passion for art.
 I became aware of the spectrum on the glittering surface of the white plastic bottles.
 The plastic bottles resemble glass and glass paints work well on them.
 I took to this ‘art’ possibility with great fervour.

 Today, making art and craft from waste materials is more than just a hobby for me; it has become a cause.

 I convert all kinds of trash into things of beauty.
-I preserve plastic bags and bottles, newspapers, milk packets, egg cartons, all types of packing material, vegetable and fruit peels, dry leaves and flowers, toy wrappers, cosmetic cans and sweet boxes — you name it and I have it!
+I preserve waste materials such as plastic bags and bottles, newspapers, milk packets, egg cartons, all types of packing material, vegetable and fruit peels, dry leaves and flowers, toy wrappers, cosmetic cans and sweet boxes — you name it and I have it!

 The next time you are about to dump plastic bottles, bag or even, newspapers, pause and think: can you recycle them?
 Look at the practical ideas listed in this article.
 You may also scour the Internet for plenty of do-it-yourself (DIY) art from waste activities.
 And what's more?
 These are great craft ideas for kids.